Marshalsea: Prisons in England

 Until the 19th century imprisonment in England was not viewed as a punishment, except for minor offences such as vagrancy; prisons simply held people until their creditors had been paid or their fate decided by judges.
 Options included execution (ended 1964), flogging (1961), the stocks (1872), the pillory (1830), the ducking stool (1817), joining the military, or penal transportation to America or Australia (1867).
 In 1774 there were just over 4,000 prisoners in Britain, half of them debtors, out of a population of six million.
 (In 2010 there were over 85,000 prisoners in England and Wales out of a population of 56 million.)

 Eighteenth-century prisons were effectively lodging houses.
 Poorly maintained and often filthy, they might consist of a couple of rooms in a cellar.
-Before the Gaols Act 1823, then the Prisons Act 1835 and the Prison Act 1877, they were administered by the royal household, the aristocracy and the bishops, and run for profit by private individuals who bought the right to manage and make money from them.
+Before the Gaols Act 1823 (4 Geo.
+4. c.
+64), then the Prisons Act 1835 and the Prison Act 1877, they were administered by the royal household, the aristocracy and the bishops, and run for profit by private individuals who bought the right to manage and make money from them.

 Prisoners had to pay rent, feed and clothe themselves and, in the larger prisons, furnish their rooms.
 One man found not guilty at trial in 1669 was not released because he owed prison fees from his pre-trial confinement, a position supported by the judge, Matthew Hale.
 Jailers sold food or let out space for others to open shops; the Marshalsea contained several shops and small restaurants.
 Prisoners with no money or external support faced starvation.
 If the prison did supply food to its non-paying inmates, it was purchased with charitable donations—donations sometimes siphoned off by the jailers—usually bread and water with a small amount of meat, or something confiscated as unfit for human consumption.
 Jailers would load prisoners with fetters and other iron, then charge for their removal, known as "easement of irons" (or "choice of irons"); this became known as the "trade of chains".

 The prison reformer John Howard travelled around the country in the 1770s inspecting jails, and presented his research in The State of the Prisons in England and Wales (1777).
 In a jail owned by the Bishop of Ely, Howard wrote, prisoners had ten years earlier been kept chained to the floor on their backs, with spiked collars round their necks and iron bars over their legs.
 The Duke of Portland had a one-room cellar in Chesterfield that housed four prisoners, with no straw or heat, which had not been cleaned for months.
 Lord Arundel owned a jail in Penzance, where Howard found a debtor in a room 11 ft × 11 ft and 6 ft high, with a small window.
 The door of the room had not been opened for four weeks.